logankaminer/SAT/README.md

 # sat (Session Automation Tool)

 Session Automation Tool is a Python framework designed to replicate browser sessions from HAR request archives.
-## Installation ##

-1. Clone this repository using git clone https://github.com/logankaminer/sat.git.
-2. Change the working directory to the cloned repo using cd sat.
-3. Run pip install -r requirements.txt to install the dependencies.
-4. Use python example.py to run the example file included in the repository.

 ## Usage ##